Insure Salvage Cars South Dakota

 South Dakota law states that if you have a totaled vehicle that weighs less than 16,000 lbs. or is five years old or less, you’ll need to obtain a salvage title if you’re keeping it instead of letting your insurance company haul it away for you.

-If you ever want to get this salvage vehicle on the road once more, you’ll need to do more than just repair it – you’ve got to get it re-registered, re-titled, and re-insured so it’s street legal again.
+If you ever want to get this salvage vehicle on the road once more, you’ll need to do more than just repair it.
+You’ve got to get re-registration, re-titling, and re-insurance so it’s street legal again.

 However, most people simply assume that it’s impossible to get insurance for a salvage auction car in South Dakota.
 This couldn’t be further from the truth.
-In fact, here’s the whole path to insuring a salvage car in the state, from getting it towed to the garage all the way to getting insurance cover for it once again.
+In fact, here’s the whole path to insuring a salvage car in the state.
+From towing to the garage all the way to getting insurance cover for it once again.

 We Can Rebuild It